ewallah/moodle-availability_relativedate/README.md

 This plugin does not need configuration after installation.

 # Theme support
 This plugin is developed and tested on Moodle Core's Boost theme and Boost child themes, including Moodle Core's Classic theme.
-It supports

 # Plugin repositories
 This plugin will be published and regularly updated on Github: https://github.com/ewallah/moodle-availability_relativedate